 - To implement training programs so as to upgrade the expertise of museum workers.

-- The Association acts as a channel of communication between its members and the provincial government of Newfoundland and Labrador.
+- Acting as a channel of communication between its members and the Government of Newfoundland and Labrador.